 What do you value?
 What do you care about?
 How do you decide what’s worth doing and what’s worth turning down?

 Make no mistake.
 Regardless of whether or not you’ve set your own personal price, you’re always going to make the decision to do something in return for something else.
-You’re going to say “yes” or “no” to most every you’re offered.
+You’re going to say “yes” or “no” to most every opportunity you’re offered.

 It’s important to understand that the real question is not whether you’re going to say “yes” or “no.” It’s whether you’re going to say “yes” or “no” based on a life strategy that you’ve thought through and planned.
 Or, will you make the decision based on your momentary situation or emotions?